-If you open a bakery in your town, you’re considered a small business.
+Did you open a bakery in your town?
+Now you’re considered a small business.
 If you eventually start your own manufacturing and employ 10,000 bakers, your classification changes.
 A small business entrepreneur knows they will need the support of their family, community and good old-fashioned work ethic.

 4. Buyer Entrepreneur